surifirstpin/biplus_documentation/docs/README.md

 ## Turn Data into Opportunity

 ## Create Beautiful Dashboards and Visualisation in Fraction of seconds
-Start Transforming your data into live reports and dashboards in Check out how our Business intelligence products and application can help you in achieving better decision making at every level of your organisation.
+Starts Transforming your data into live reports and dashboards in Fraction of seconds, By helping you to find answers to your most important business queries.

+Check out how our Business intelligence products and application can help you in achieving better decision making at every level of your organisation.

 >Why Bi+ ? </font> </h2>